-This webinar will present research from NFER’s The Skills Imperative 2035 programme and consider how the adult skills system can be reinvigorated to better meet the needs of people in at-risk occupations.
+This webinar presented research from NFER’s The Skills Imperative 2035 programme and considered how the adult skills system can be reinvigorated to better meet the needs of people in at-risk occupations.

 Up to three million UK jobs in declining occupations could disappear by 2035, largely due to AI and automation.
 Although the labour market as a whole is expected to grow in this time, growth will be concentrated in professional and associate professional occupations, whereas most low-skilled occupations are declining at an increasing pace.